danielecook/iex-api-python/docs/stocks.md

 ## Stock Methods

 Below are the methods that can be invoked with a `stock` object.
-After each method listed below is a `ref` link which will take you to the corresponding IEX API documentation.
+Beneath the listed method you will find a link that will take you to the corresponding IEX API documentation.

 ### `book()`